angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 Dolly’s whole goal in enacting this scheme was to bring Devros before her and force him to slaughter everyone he loves in the hope of breaking his mind and awakening the sleeping fragment of her God within his soul.
 She doesn’t have any real interest in any of the other adventurers, and will use her spells and abilities to redirect any aggro sent her way.
 Dolly will never attack the PCs, but will instead spam Fear and Greater Teleport if targeted.
 Once the priests have been slain, she will begin using _enervation_ to slaughter the captive parishioners.
 Once the parishioners have been slaughtered, she will use _enthrall_ to attempt to monologue at Devros about the futility of his struggle against her, ending with her beckoning him to her side.
 If her tempting is unsuccessful, or if the adventurers manage to drop her below 100 hp at any point, she will _planeshift_ back to the Abyss.

 If the party uses the Scroll of Banishment found in [[#Room 7 Another Long Hall]] at any point, she willingly fail the check and return to the Abyss.
 In that case, all spells and effects she was maintaining will immediately end.
+**(To add more, urgency to the quest I'd introduce a timer to the fight, if the group does not resolve the fight in a satisfactory fashion<ergo, kill the congregation> Dolly will threaten to Kill Sister Magdelon.
+Forcing Dervos to pick who dies seems very on point.
+I'd give the party five turns to resolve the encounter, if the fight drags on the Sister dies.
+If you want Dolly to be particularly cruel, she might trap her soul as a way to keep Dervos coming after her.)